 However, the method we just used to analyze this simple series circuit can be streamlined for better understanding.
-By using a table to list all voltages, currents, and resistances in the circuit, it becomes very easy to see which of those quantities can be properly related in any Ohm's Law equation:
+By using a table to list all voltages, currents, and resistances in the

 The rule with such a table is to apply Ohm's Law only to the values within each vertical column.
 For instance, E{R1} only with I{R1} and R_1 ; E{R2} only with I{R2} and R_2 ; etc. You begin your analysis by filling in those elements of the table that are given to you from the beginning: